What Is An Agricultural Policy?

 Limited-Resource Farm Households

-Limited-resource farm households are households that have low sales for 2 years and low household income also for 2 years.
-In the latest year, low sales means a direct or indirect gross farm sales not more than $180,300.
-Low household income means that current-year income is below the national poverty level for a family of four.
+Limited-resource farm households are defined as having low farm sales for 2 years and low household income.
+Low sales mean direct or indirect gross farm sales not more than $180,300.
+Low household income means current-year income is below the national poverty level for a family of four.

 Socially Disadvantaged Farmers